-19.2.5.
+20.2.5.
 Site infrastructure

-Assuming that clay synthetic liner is required, a 300 mm thick protective soil layer would be placed on top of the liner to protect it from penetrations and other damage when waste is placed in the new cell.
-The total cost of this liner installation exceeds
+Assuming that clay synthetic liner is required (or a HDPE liner), the 300 millimetre protective layer of selected soil would be placed on top of the old waste prior to placing the artificial liner.
+A further 300 mm thick protective soil layer would be placed on top of the liner to protect it from penetrations and other damage when waste is placed in the new cell.
+The total cost of this liner installation exceeds 490,000 U.S. dollars.
+Whilst this is a significant cost, it is 9a lot cheaper than removing all waste deposited to date and placing the liner at the base of the previously deposited material.

-250,000 U.S. dollars.
-This cost has been used in the calculations to provide a conservative estimate.